SoundCast/management-api-documentation/README.md

 To use this API you need a SoundCast user account.
 If you don't have an account yet, contact the SoundCast team.

+## Pagination

+Listing routes supports query parameter to paginate through the results.
+Those parameters are:
+`page=x` to display the page `x`
+`per-page=x` to display x row per page

 ## Authentication

 To authenticate, use the `/user/auth` path to get a JWT token.